 Readers flock to their favorite CF genres with the confidence that the book in their hand will not have explicit sexuality, foul language, or graphic violence.
 Our world is saturated enough as it is with all three.

 I’m not saying CF never deals with the hard stuff.
 If you’ve read the Bible from front to back, and you know that it is not exactly “G-rated.”
 The Old Testament is full of the hard stuff of this world.

-Which is precisely why there is a New Testament.
+This is precisely why there is a New Testament.
 Jesus said in John 16:33, “I have told you these things, so that in me you may have peace.
-In this world you will have trouble.
+In this world, you will have trouble.
 But take heart!
 I have overcome the world.”